phreborn/MLCAF/Tutorial/TQFolder.md

 <population=2> @Animals/Mammals/Unicorn;
 ```

+Run `animals.importFromTextFile("patch.tqfolder")`
+to patch our animals with the above file.
+Instead of loading a file, you can
+pass the TQFolder string directly to `importFromText`.

 > Task: It has been discovered that there are exactly two unicorns of all types.
 Apply
   this modification using a patch file.
 Wildcards might make things easier.

-> Task: Add the dog to the tree using a path file.
+> Task: Add the dog to the tree using a patch file.
 Make sure that it has the usual tags:
   `number_of_legs`, `vegetarian`, `skin`, `population`.
 Some of its parent tags
   might be reusable.